-Tesla Inc. is into designing, developing, manufacturing and sales of fully electric vehicles (EVs).
+Tesla Statistics: Tesla Inc. is into designing, developing, manufacturing, and sales of fully electric vehicles (EVs).
 In addition, the company generates energy and manufactures energy storage systems.
 Tesla Inc. also provides after-sales services such as installation and maintenance of energy systems.
-Tesla Inc. is the world’s first vertically integrated company for the sustainable energy sector, offering end-to-end clean energy products, including generation, storage, and consumption.
+This is the world’s first vertically integrated company for the sustainable energy sector, offering end-to-end clean energy products, including generation, storage, and consumption.
 Tesla Inc. produces and sells three fully electric vehicles: Model S sedan, Model X- sport utility vehicle (SUV), and Model 3 sedan.

 - 2006: Tesla Inc. awarded Global Green award for Tesla Roadster design

 - 2007: Tesla Inc. awarded Index Design award Tesla Roadster

 - 2009: Tesla Inc. raised US$ 187 Million with US$ 70 Million funded by Elon Musk

 - 2009: Germany-based Daimler AG, the maker of Mercedes-Benz, acquired an equity stake of less than 10% of Tesla for a reported US$ 50 Million.

 - 2009: Tesla Inc. was approved to receive US$ 465 Million in interest-bearing loans from the United States Department of Energy.

 - 2010: Tesla Inc. announced a strategic partnership with Toyota.

 - 2010: Tesla Inc. and Toyota confirmed that their first platform collaboration would be to build an electric version of the RAV4 EV.

 - 2012: Tesla Inc. begins delivery for Model S